 - If defer: when, and what changes by then

-- If kill: 1-line why it's safe to drop
+- If kill: a one-line reason it's safe to drop

 - If keep: what was actually blocking it last week